raphaeldeimel/phastapromep/readme.md

-# ProMP teacher with LabelApp2 / phastapromp Tutorial
+# ProMP teacher with LabelApp2 / phastapromep Tutorial

 In this pacakge you find an example of using the LabelApp to create a graph of motions from demonstrations on the robot.
 In general, you follow the folowing work flow: